 –By Lawrence Kaufman; 561-302-0568; email@example.com; www.kaufmancounseling.com

-So, you have decided to give couple therapy/ counseling a chance?
+So, you have decided to give couple therapy/ counseling a chance (perhaps, once again)?
 Or perhaps you have already started?
 I commend you for your courage, openness, and hopefulness to take advantage of this valuable therapeutic service.
-Hopefully, both of you will give it, and your therapist, a fair try.
+Hopefully, both of you will give it, your partner, yourself, and your therapist, a fair try.

 Couple therapy (as any psychological therapy or counseling) takes time to demonstrate and give clear evidence of its full effectiveness.
 Somewhat like taking antibiotics, you need to take your doses of therapy regularly, for a long enough period of time, in order to get the fullest benefit.

 Below, I have listed a number of additional points for you to keep in mind to help you get the maximum benefit from your participation in couple therapy:

 What You Can Do Prior to Meeting with a Therapist

 If you haven’t already started couple therapy, make sure to select a therapist/counselor who specializes in this form of therapy.
 Similar to selecting an appropriate type of physician to see, you need to make sure that your therapist of choice is specially trained and experienced working with couples.
 For example, if you were having a problem with your heart you would see a cardiologist, not a dermatologist.
 Many therapists either do not work with couples or infrequently work with them.
 Couple therapy is not a particular specialty for them.